ejselter/celestial-bodies/README.md

 # Celestial Bodies
 Free Code Camp Project

-This proeject is part of the Database course from FreeCodeCamp.
+This project is part of the Database course from FreeCodeCamp.

 It will include a database of celestial bodies created by PSQL